GSP

 Returns a boolean flag, showing whether FORMAT_STRING meta format data is present in the clipboard or not.

-Returns array of strings, where each is a format ID, reflecting the formats present in the clipboard.
+Returns an array of strings, where each is a format ID, reflecting the formats present in the clipboard.

-Only the predefined formats, and the formats registered via "register_format()" are returned if "INCLUDE_UNREGISTERED" is unset.
+Only the predefined formats, and the formats registered via register_format() are returned if "INCLUDE_UNREGISTERED" is unset.
 If the flag is set, then all existing formats returned, however their names are not necessarily are the same as registered with Prima.

 Returns array of strings, each representing a system clipboard.
 The default "Clipboard" is always present.
 Other clipboards are optional.
 As an example, this function returns only "Clipboard" under win32, but also "Primary" and "Secondary" under X11.
 The code, specific to these clipboards must refer to this function first.